-The purpose of the report is for Council to consider and note the statement of financial performance and the implementation of the 2016/17 budget of the Buffalo City Metropolitan Municipality for the period 30 June 2017.
+The purpose of the report is for the Executive Mayor to consider and note the statement of financial performance and the implementation of the 2016/17 budget of the Buffalo City Metropolitan Municipality for the period 30 June 2017.

 2. AUTHORITY